 Courtesy Private Collection.

 Cool Culinaria Ultimate Giclee Prints on 130lb paper.
-Mugs, Totes and Pillows.
+11 ounce ceramic mugs.
 All printed in USA.

 Each print is accompanied by a copy of the interior menu

 Soft Cotton Feel Pillows.
 Printed both sides in the USA.
 100% Cotton Double-sided Tote bags